Pyridium Online Prescription

 Pyridium - Dosage and Cost

 Pyridium is a medication that contains the active ingredient phenazopyridine.
-Pyridium is not an antibiotic medication like Bactrim, ciprofloxacin, or nitrofurantoin (Macrobid) but rather is used to reduce symptoms associated with dysuria.
+Pyridium is not an antibiotic medication like Bactrim, ciprofloxacin, or nitrofurantoin (Macrobid, Macrodantin) but rather is used to reduce symptoms associated with dysuria.
 Pyridium is generally available as Pyridium 100 mg tablets and Pyridium 200 mg tablets.
 Branded Pyridium tablets are moderately expensive, costing as much as $8 per Pyridium 200 mg tablet at many pharmacies.
 It is helpful to note that Pyridium coupons can sometimes be obtained from various places.

 Can I Buy Pyridium Online?